 An Evening with Matt James, Blacktop Mojo Frontman

 It’s always amazing to get into a band as they’re just about to take off.
 You can see it, you can certainly hear it, but when you can just feel it, then it becomes real.
 When all 3 come together, you get Texas based Blacktop Mojo and then things most certainly get real, really fast.
-Blacktop Mojo has already been chosen for (2) icepick awards here on Renegade for their music, and as I’ve come to know the band, I’ve come to find that you couldn’t ask for a more down home group of guys that honestly is as easy as family to hang around with.
+Blacktop Mojo has already been chosen for (2) icepick awards here on Renegade for their music.
+As I’ve come to know the band, I’ve come to find that you couldn’t ask for a more down home group of guys.
 This shows up on social media with their interaction and really shines when you see them live.

 Seeing them live is now easy, as the band just hit the road for their 2nd US tour, and will be sharing the stage with other major players such as Blackstone Cherry and Shamans Harvest.
 Recently I caught up with front man / Game of Thrones stunt double Matt James to take us back to the early “Pre-Mojo” days.
 Matt, a high school and college football player, graduated college and came back to Palestine, TX, getting a job in a local coffee shop where he began playing music on a regular basis.
 The trip down Mojo road had begun.